NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

       The shape of a tensor is a tuple of non-negative integers that represents an exclusive upper bound for coordinate values.

+   shape propagation

+      The static process by which assignment of every tensor (or, equivalently, every node output) in the graph is assigned **complete shape information**.

    shared pointer